 The Musée du Message Biblique Marc-Chagall can be found in the Cimiez area of Nice, at 16 Avenue du Docteur Ménard.

 This is around 2 miles from the city’s beaches, near the Matisse Museum, and bus routes 22 and 15 will get you here.

-Opening hours: 10am-5/6pm (closed Tuesdays)
+Opening hours: 10am-5/6pm (closed Tuesdays).

-BONUS #6!
-Explore the Famous Matisse Museum
+#6 Explore the Famous Matisse Museum